 I am able to work short or long term with clients, depending on the depth of the problems presented.
 I am able to see clients from the Cambridgeshire and Bedfordshire areas.

 My 50 minutes counselling fees are £40.
-Clients can pay their sessional fees on if preferred.
+Clients can pay their sessional fees weekly if preferred.

 However I can accept a lower fee for concessions of £25 for unemployed clients.